laristra/flecsph/README.md

 FleCSPH has specific HDF5 dependencies which need to be built; they are located in `flecsph/third-party-libraries/` directory.
-Use the following scripts to install HDF5 and H5Hut them from within your build/ directory:
+Use the following scripts to install HDF5 and H5Hut from within your build/ directory:

 ```{engine=sh}